gcastilhos/blockchain1/README.md

 > https://eventqueue.herokuapp.com/events

-is requested, an event with the following format is sent back
+is requested, an event with the JSON response (sample) is sent back

 ```
 {